cancerit/hairpin2/README.md

 * Python >= 3.10 – required
 * pysam >= 0.22.1 – installed automatically during install process (tested with 0.22.1 only)
+* pytest - optional, only necessary to run tests

 ### INSTALLATION